Basalta #3 grafted chestnut tree is a tree produced from a chestnut

 excellent with it being one of the best fresh eating chestnuts we

 produce and is easy to peal.

-The Bisalta #3 chestnut tree of European x Japanese hybrid cultivar producing large sized chestnut trees with heights reaching 60 feet or more and spread 25-35 feet wide.
+The Basalta #3 chestnut tree of European x Japanese hybrid cultivar producing large sized chestnut trees with heights reaching 60 feet or more and spread 25-35 feet wide.
 The tree can be kept pruned to the size that fits your location.
 Winter cold/freeze damage can occur when winter temps drop below -15 F. Root rot resistance is good.
-To produce nuts you will need at least 2 trees with one of them being a different cultivar producing pollen (For Pacific Northwest growers these cultivars can be used as pollinators Marival, Bisalta #3, Marigoule, Marsol, Szego, Okie, Regina Montis, Yooma).
+To produce nuts you will need at least 2 trees with one of them being a different cultivar producing pollen (For Pacific Northwest growers these cultivars can be used as pollinators Marival, Gillet, Marigoule, Marsol, Szego, Okie, Reis Montis, and Prococe Migoule).

 Pedigree: sativa * crenata

 Bloom time: Mid season

 Tree growth habit: fast growing with medium height

 Harvest: Mid season

 Nut per lb: 24 - 30

 Production: Not widely grown - in cooler climates it out produces many other chestnut trees.
 In the California central valley it may over produce with many small nuts per burr.